Glossary

 Chambray:

-A lightweight, soft fabric with white weft and colored warp that give the fabric a mottled look.
+A lightweight, soft fabric with white weft and colored warp that gives the fabric a mottled look.
+Similar to denim in appearance, but different in construction.
+Link to browse.

 Chevron: